Caregiving can be a full-time job, but help is available for this very important role.

 Listen to your loved one.
 It is important to listen without judging or “cheerleading.”
 We are often tempted to say “you will be fine” when we hear scary or sad thoughts.
 But simply listening to those feelings can be one of the most important contributions you make.

 Do what works.
 Think about how you’ve helped each other feel better during a difficult time in the past.
 Was a fun outing a helpful distraction?
 Or do the two of you prefer quiet times and conversation?
-Do whatever works for you both, and don’t be afraid to try something new.
+Do whatever works for you both, and don’t be afraid to try something new or make modifications to plans that you enjoyed before.

 Support your loved one’s treatment decisions.
 While you may be in a position to share decision making, ultimately it is the other person’s body and spirit that bear the impact of the cancer.

-If it’s needed, continue your support when treatment is over.
+If it’s needed, continue your support when your loved one’s treatment is over.
 This can be an emotional time for many people.
-Despite being relieved that the cancer is in remission (stopped growing or disappeared), a person may feel scared that it will return.
-The end of treatment also means fewer meetings with the health care team, on which the person may have relied for support.
+Despite being relieved that the cancer is in remission (stopped growing or disappeared), you and your loved one may feel scared that it will return.
+The end of treatment also means fewer meetings with the health care team, on which you and your loved one may have relied for support.
+You may also have questions about how treatment ending impacts your role as a caregiver, so getting support during this transition can be helpful.

 Recommend an oncology social worker or counselor specially trained to offer advice.
 If you think your loved one may need additional support coping with his or her emotions during this time, suggest speaking with a professional who can help, such as an oncology social worker.